5 Things To Know About Sugar Beets

 In the United States, sugar beets are grown by farmer cooperatives and processed in 22 farmer-owned factories.
 The sugar beets are planted in the spring and grow throughout the summer.
 Here in the Red River Valley, the harvest starts on October 1 and usually lasts two weeks.
 Sugar beets are a perishable vegetable, but because of the extremely cold winter temperatures, North Dakota and Minnesota are some of the few places in the world where the harvested sugar beets can be stored in outdoor piles.
 Trucks then transport the crop to the factories, which operate around the clock, seven days a week, from October through April.
 For a great explanation and photos of the how sugar is extracted from sugar beets, check out the Red River Valley Girls blog.

-5) Sugar Beets and other Bioengineered Crops Are Safe
+5) GMO Sugar Beet and Other Bioengineered Food Is Safe

 Crop modification has been going on for centuries and the scientific consensus is that genetically modified crops are safe.
 No foods have been examined more thoroughly than those derived from biotechnology.
 The Food and Drug Administration’s (FDA) team of scientists have examined the safety assessment for each new food derived from biotech.
 In 20 years of eating GMO foods here in the United States and around the world, no credible evidence exists linking a food safety or health risk to the consumption of GMO foods.